 First and foremost, it was difficult to find a company with the capacity to manage the Hugo Awards or that has specialization in awards management.
 There are some organizations that do this work, often tangentially to other management services.
-While several companies have award management software, the auditing processes and eligibility work are not services they provide.10 At this point, it's unclear if we could use an awards management company for this service; many companies are focused on administrative services and consultative services are either unavailable or will likely be prohibitively expensive.11 Some other industry-related awards, such as the Oscars, have relied upon accounting firms to do this work.
+While several companies have award management software, the auditing processes and eligibility work are not services they provide.
+At this point, it's unclear if we could use an awards management company for this service; many companies are focused on administrative services and consultative services are either unavailable or will likely be prohibitively expensive.
+Some other industry-related awards, such as the Oscars, have relied upon accounting firms to do this work.
 However, we anticipate that those services are more expensive than the management services mentioned here.

-Simply put, most of the identifiable companies who manage awards processes are limited to doing the same work as our existing NomNom system and would still require substantial volunteer investment into the systems alone without the added benefit of being a true third party for vetting eligible nominees12.
+Simply put, most of the identifiable companies who manage awards processes are limited to doing the same work as our existing NomNom system and would still require substantial volunteer investment into the systems alone without the added benefit of being a true third party for vetting eligible nominees..

 Given that this would most likely need to be a convention expense, it's also worth noting that WorldCon and the Hugos operate on a thin margin and volunteer labor has been integral to keeping those costs down.
 Because each convention has its own operating budget, it's not clear that the Hugos can afford to hire a service for any given convention.
-Any potential rules change here should come with the understanding that hiring this service may jeopardize convention finances year-over-year in unpredictable ways.

-10 For instance, one service, Award Force, offers awards balloting software with a base rate of \$6,000.
+&lt;sup>10 For instance, one service, Award Force, offers awards balloting software with a base rate of \$6,000.
 This does not include the labor intensive vetting process or finding or contacting nominees.
 They do not offer these services when reached out to for inquiry.

-11 Some consultative services begin in the tens of thousands of dollars, and a true estimate is likely much higher.
+&lt;sup>11 Some consultative services begin in the tens of thousands of dollars, and a true estimate is likely much higher.
 Given that this Committee has no power to contract with any of these companies, that information seemed sufficient for an initial inquiry.

-12 This also does not consider whether any consultant is in a position to make some of the necessary categorization decisions around eligibility.
+&lt;sup>12 This also does not consider whether any consultant is in a position to make some of the necessary categorization decisions around eligibility.
 The Hugos support a large but still niche area of creative endeavors.